×

 9. Sudden Onset of Symptoms

-If you experience a sudden onset of severe pain, swelling, or redness in a joint or limb may be a sign of a serious medical condition, such as a blood clot, fracture, or dislocation.
+If you experience a sudden onset of severe pain, swelling, or redness in a joint or limb, it may be a sign of a serious medical condition, such as a blood clot, fracture, or dislocation.
 It is essential to seek immediate medical attention to prevent further damage and promote healing.
-Orthopaedic doctors are trained to diagnose and treat these conditions and can provide timely and effective treatment options.
+Orthopedic doctors are trained to diagnose and treat these conditions and can provide timely and effective treatment options.

 10. Failed Previous Treatment